DefuLi/seawiki/README.md

 | is_document | whether to return the content of the document, the default is True |
 <br>

-if is_title = False, then the seawiki.search() only return document.
+If is_title = False, then the seawiki.search() only return document.
 ```python
 import seawiki